buildit/synapse/MidasJourney.md

 # Midas

-Midas was the previous version/iteration of Synapse and this document is meant to explain the issues and why we needed to do a major refactoring and create Synapse.
+Midas (Management Information Dashboard) was the previous version/iteration of Synapse and this document is meant to explain the issues and why we needed to do a major refactoring and create Synapse.
 I've broken it out in a couple of different sections.
 One thing to keep in mind this is not meant as a blame document.

-  - How did it Midas start?
+  - How did Midas start?
   - What happened after the US front end team took over?
   - Why did we have to refactor?
   - Bottom line

-> How did it Midas start?
+> How did Midas start?

   - Midas started off as a very simple/basic react project.
   - It was not connected to any sort of DB and used static text for project details and randomly generated  data.
-  - It didnt connect to any real data cause at that point there was no access to any client data.
+  - It didn't connect to any real data cause at that point there was no access to any client data.
-  - There was no kaban board or backlog of features/functionality.
+  - There was no Kaban board or backlog of features/functionality.
   - It did have some mock ups.

 > What happened after the US front end team took over?

-Once the US team took over it seemed (at the time) the better choice to just take the POC and build off of that since many of the features had not ben flushed out.
+Once the US team took over it seemed (at the time) the better choice to just take the POC and build off of that since many of the features/concepts had not ben flushed out.
 The approach was more lets get this idea/iteration in front of the client to better help refine the app.
-This was prob the first mistake.
+This was probably the first mistake.
 Once there was access to any sort of real data the app should have undergone a refactor since how the data was structured and accessed was different than how the app was expecting it.

-Even though we had implement a kaban board where stories where created and tracked we where still building on top on a POC that was never meant to become the full app.
+Even though we had implement a Kaban board where stories where created and tracked we where still building on top on a POC that was never meant to become the full app.

 > Why did we have to refactor?